Best Travel Debit Card for Japan for Australians (2026): Up vs Wise, ATM Fees & Suica Tips

 Can I use my Australian debit card in Japan?

 Yes, but compatibility is only half the story.
 Standard Australian bank cards often work, but they can still be expensive once you add foreign transaction fees, ATM fees, and weaker exchange rates.
-That is why I would rather travel with Up Bank or Wise.
+That’s why I’d rather travel with Up Bank or Wise.

 How much cash should I carry in Japan?

-I like carrying roughly ¥20,000 to ¥30,000, especially once I am outside the biggest cities.
-You can often get by with less in central Tokyo or Osaka, but I do not like letting my trip depend on the next working ATM.
+I like carrying roughly ¥20,000 to ¥30,000, especially once I’m outside the biggest cities.
+You can often get by with less in central Tokyo or Osaka, but I don’t like letting my trip depend on the next working ATM.
+If you want the fuller cash-withdrawal logic, read the dedicated Japan ATM withdrawal guide.

 Is Wise or Up Bank better for Japan?